deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Heads lowered.
 Regaari watched BASEBALL put his arm around WARHORSE's enormous shoulders and pull him close.

 "All of our lights will go out in time."
 STAINLESS continued.
 That mobile, malleable, expressive human face was alive with muscles wrestling under the surface, fighting to maintain dignity.
 "All of our journeys reach their end.
-What counts at the end of it all is how that journey was spent, and I for one will consider myself blessed that, for a while, I was able to journey alongside these epic three, and call them my comrades, my friends…and my brothers."
+What counts at the end of it all is how that journey was spent, and I for one will consider myself blessed that, for a while, I was able to journey alongside these epic three, and call them my comrades, my friends...and my brothers."

 He swallowed, lowered his head for a second, then raised it again and Regaari admired the strength that he managed to force into his voice.